Electrolysis

 Did you know?
 If it weren’t for a few particularly irritating ingrown hairs, we might not have electrolysis today.
 A 19th century ophthalmologist called Charles Michel was treating a patient suffering from ingrown eyelashes.
 Ouch!
 He innovated using a direct current battery-powered needle epilator to disable hair follicles.
 His treatment caused the offending eyelashes to drop out and not grow back.
 Once Dr. Michel had established it worked well on eyelashes, he experimented on eyebrows with positive results.
 The treatment became much more popular in the latter half of the 20th century and this century.
 However it’s now mainly used for cosmetic reasons instead of relief for stubborn ingrown hairs.
 Not that we’re complaining.

 At Electrolysis by Alison we’re happy to assist people in achieving their beauty goals in any form.
 Whether sculpting eyebrows, fixing a bikini line, or removing sore and swollen ingrown hairs, we take pride in our work.
+Whether you’re battling stubborn ingrown hairs in sensitive areas or seeking silky-smooth skin free from razors and waxing woes, our treatments target the root of the problem—literally.

-Removing Ingrown Hairs
+Understanding and Removing Ingrown Hairs

 Ingrown hairs and razor bumps are also known as pseudofolliculitis.
 Hair that curls back or grows sideways can enter the skin and cause inflammation.
 The skin reacts like the hair is a foreign body, and gets inflamed and irritated.
 If badly handled, ingrown hairs can cause skin conditions such as permanent scarring and hyperpigmentation (skin darkening).
 Even bacterial infection can be caused by aggravated scratching.
 The number one rule of ingrown hairs is not to squeeze the pimples they cause.
 That can spread infection.